American safari: places in the USA where you can see wild animals

 The only Olympic marmots on the planet live in the national park.
 However, the park is best known for the Roosevelt elk.
 The Pacific Northwest is home to the largest wild herd of Roosevelt elks, so your chances of seeing one are high.

-These adorable beasts can be found everywhere from the park's alpine grasslands to rainforests, but Hoh Rainforest is the best place to look.
-If you come here in September, you can hear the "buzz" of the bulls at the height of the mating season.
+These fascinating beasts can be found everywhere from the park's alpine meadows to rainforests, but the Hoh Rainforest is the best spot for sightings.
+If you come here in September, you can hear the “buzzing” of bulls at the height of the mating season.

 Steins Mountain, Oregon